SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

   applying a member macro to a structure declaration can define additional methods and properties on that structure.

+- term Member attribute:
-- Member attribute macros have `memberAttribute` as the first argument to this attribute.
+  Write have `memberAttribute` as the first argument to this attribute.
   The type that implements the macro conforms to the `MemberAttributeMacro` protocol.
   These macros add attributes to members of the type or extension that the macro is attached to.

+- term Accessor macros:
-- Accessor macros have `accessor` as the first argument to this attribute.
+  Write `accessor` as the first argument to this attribute.
   The type that implements the macro conforms to the `AccessorMacro` protocol.
   These macros add accessors to the stored property they're attached to, turning it into a computed property.

+- term Conformance macros:
-- Conformance macros have `conformance` as the first argument to this attribute.
+  Write `conformance` as the first argument to this attribute.
   The type that implements the macro conforms to the `ConformanceMacro` protocol.
   These macros add protocol conformance to the type they're attached to.

-The XXX and XXX macro roles require a `named:` argument, listing the names of the symbols that the macro generates.
+The peer, member, and accessor macro roles require a `named:` argument, listing the names of the symbols that the macro generates.
 When a macro declaration includes the `named:` argument, the macro implementation must generate